 Plus, you should take your comfort into consideration.
 Since you will need to reach for your joystick often, the placement is going to be a key part of its design.

 We hope this guide to the different types of joysticks for your complex rehab chair will help you with the decision-making process.
 As always, we are here to help you every step of the way.
+We serve all of North Carolina, South Carolina, and Georgia.

 Looking for more helpful advice on complex rehab chairs and beyond?
 Check out our blog for your best source for mobility news.